 “Ukraine is a major focus at this point and the key factor behind the risk-off backdrop,” Benoit Anne, head of emerging-market strategy at Societe General SA in London, said by e-mail.

-The ministry will buy foreign currency equivalent to 3.5 billion rubles ($98 million) daily from Feb.
-20 through May from the central bank, which will decrease its interventions by the same amount, the ministry said in an e-mailed statement yesterday.
-It will also transfer a total of 212.2 billion rubles in foreign currencies into its Reserve Fund in the period.
-The decision will have no impact on the ruble and the transactions will improve liquidity in the banking industry, Deputy Finance Minister Alexey Moiseev said.
+The Finance Ministry will buy foreign currency equivalent to 3.5 billion rubles ($98 million) per day from tomorrow through May from the central bank, which will decrease its interventions by the same amount, the ministry said in a statement yesterday.
+It will transfer a total of 212.2 billion rubles in foreign currencies into its Reserve Fund in the period.

 “With the Finance Ministry purchases the volume of daily interventions by the central bank is effectively reduced,” Anton Zakharov, an analyst at OAO Promsvyazbank in Moscow, said by phone.
 “This has had an effect” on the ruble, he said.

-The Finance Ministry plans to auction today 10 billion rubles of January 2028 bonds and 10 billion rubles of May 2020 securities, it said in a website statement yesterday.
-The yield on the longer-maturity bonds increased seven basis points, or 0.07 percentage point, today to 8.51 percent, the highest this month.
+The Finance Ministry canceled its auctions of 10 billion rubles of January 2028 bonds and 10 billion rubles of May 2020 securities, it said in website statements today.
+“Bids didn’t adequately reflect the credit quality of the bonds,” it said.